SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In Rust and C++ the & operator takes a reference of something.
 In Rust, any references of a type have the type &<type>, while in C++ they have the type <type>&.
 In Rust, to take a reference, one must prefix the thing one is taking a reference of with &, while in C++ reference-taking is implied if one assigns to a reference-type variable.
+In Rust, a reference to an element in a data structure counts as a reference to the whole data structure for the purposes of borrow semantics.
 In Rust, references are immutable by default, and must explicitly be declared mutable with &mut.
 In Rust, the act of taking a reference is known as borrowing, since implements specific semantics/rules.
 In Rust, correct use of borrow semantics are checked at compile time by the borrow checker.